n00b69/woa-beryllium/guide/update.md

 > Flash the UEFI image in fastboot or use the WOA Helper app

 ### Installing Drivers
-> Unpack the driver archive on beryllium, then open the `OnlineUpdater.cmd` file
+> Unpack the driver archive on your beryllium while in Windows, then open the `OnlineUpdater.cmd` file

 > Follow any instructions provided on the screen